 - Nothing is wrong to have a credit repair work on repairing credit

-- But there can be issues when hire a credit repair company do credit repair during mortgage underwriting which we will discuss later on this article
+But there can be issues when hiring a credit repair company do credit repair during mortgage underwriting which we will discuss later on this article.

 Secured Credit Cards Are The Best Tools Of Re-Establishing Credit